qasar/qasar.github.io/angel.md

 <p>&nbsp;</p>

 <strong> 2.
 When you’re fundraising. </strong> Having been a VC (and MBA) and founder (and engineer), I have a broad base of personal experiences to rely on.
 I am also an LP in over 15 funds so I also understand what motivates GPs _slightly_ more than the average angel.
+Founders I've funded would say direct feedback on engaging with institutional investors have been some of the most helpful inputs I give (from valuation setting, negotiations, to allocation strategy).

 <p>&nbsp;</p>
 <strong>3.
 Product Management & Go To Market functions. </strong> I worked as a product manager at Google and this taught me a lot.
 Lots of founders say they do product but having experience in a company that has made it a job function where you get trained and you execute with dozens or hundreds of other PMs is way different (i.e. be skeptical of product people who haven’t actually learned product from an institution AND shipped).
 It’s not that if you’re not a Google PM, you don’t know product, it’s just that many people who don’t actually have any discernible skills call themselves product people.
 You don’t want to find this out after you take their advice and find out it was wrong.